plumvillage/newsletter/src/2023/en/articles/su-ong--let-us-share-the-vision.md

 The two brothers on the rooftop saw everything from the beginning to the end.
 The younger one said, “Looking from high up here, it’s hardly worth crying over not having a button to enter!”
 But the child below did not know that.
 When we see from above, we see very differently our own pain and the pain of the other.
 Thay doesn’t remember exactly the original line, but that was the essential meaning.
 Thay remembers vividly that short story of only one and a half pages.

-## Treading the Path that Leads to the Moon
+## Treading the Path That Leads to the Moon

 The first time human beings organized a very far journey, it was to the moon.
 Apollo 11 was the name of that expedition.
 It took a great deal of money and energy to send a few astronauts to the moon.